anki-geo/ultimate-geography/CONTRIBUTING.md

 Inclusion rules for political entities are documented and put into use in [political-entities.xlsx](political-entities.xlsx).
 They were discussed in [#137][ref137], [#221][ref221], [#306][ref306], [#312][ref312] and [#361][ref361].

-A political entity can be included either fully (map, capital and flag) or partially (with only a map).
+A political entity can be included either fully (map, capital, and flag) or partially (with only a map).
 In the rare case where a political entity belongs to more than one of the below categories, it will only be considered in the first category of which it's a member.

 #### Sovereign states